dorykahale/Work-Scheduler/readme.md

 This Work Scheduler displays current day/time with blocks of hours, which upon clicking into, become areas for users to input text that can be saved to local storage for later retrieval.

-The head displays the user's current date and time.
+The head displays user's current date and time.

 ![Work Scheduler Head](/assets/images/Scheduler-1.png)